 - Right to Use Services.
-So long as you are in compliance with these Terms, your Services Agreement or any other agreement or terms applicable to the Aeris Services you are using and, as applicable, the Acceptable Use Policy and the Community Forum Policy, you are granted the limited, non-exclusive, revocable, non-transferable, non-sublicensable and worldwide right to use the Aeris Sites, the Aeris Services, the APIs and the Documentation only for your own internal business purposes, which may include providing Your Services to your End Users.
+So long as you are in compliance with these Terms, your Services Agreement or any other agreement or terms applicable to the Aeris Services you are using and, as applicable, the Acceptable Use Policy and the Community Forum Policy, you are granted the limited, non-exclusive, revocable, non-transferable, non-sublicensable and worldwide right to use the Aeris Sites, the Aeris Services, the APIs and the Documentation only for your own internal business purposes, which may include providing Customer Services to your End Users.
 We reserve all rights not expressly granted to you in these Terms.

 - Means of Access.